-Former UAW president Gary Jones charged in U.S. corruption probe
+Former UAW President Gary Jones charged in U.S. corruption probe

-DETROIT (Reuters) - Former United Auto Workers (UAW) President Gary Jones was charged on Thursday with embezzling more than $1 million as part of a U.S. corruption probe that has raised the specter of the federal government taking over the labor union.
+DETROIT (Reuters) - Former United Auto Workers (UAW) President Gary Jones was charged on Thursday with embezzling more than $1 million of union funds amid a U.S. corruption probe that has raised the specter of a federal government takeover of the union.

-Jones was charged in an information, a court document typically used when the government has reached a plea deal with a defendant.
-J. Bruce Maffeo, a lawyer for Jones, did not immediately respond to a request for comment.
-The documents were unsealed on Thursday, but previously filed.
+Jones, 62, of Canton, Michigan, was charged in an information, a court document typically used when the government has reached a plea deal with a defendant.
+J. Bruce Maffeo, a lawyer for Jones, declined to comment.
+The documents were filed previously and unsealed on Thursday.

 The UAW said in a statement that members should be angry at Jones, calling the actions he was charged with “a violation of trust.”

-Jones resigned his post and UAW membership in November after the union removed him from office, as U.S. prosecutors widened a criminal investigation into illegal payoffs in which at least 13 people so far have pleaded guilty.
+Jones resigned his post and UAW membership in November after the union removed him from office, as U.S. prosecutors widened a criminal investigation of illegal payoffs in which at least 13 people have pleaded guilty.

-Jones, a certified public accountant, was charged with conspiracy to embezzle funds from the UAW from 2010 through September 2019, and with conspiracy to defraud the United States by seeking to defeat Treasury Department efforts to assess income taxes.
+Jones, a certified public accountant, was charged with conspiracy to embezzle funds from the UAW from 2010 through September 2019, and with conspiracy to defraud the United States by failing to pay taxes on the money prosecutors charge he stole.
+He faces a maximum of five years in prison and a fine of up to $250,000.

 The revelations stemming from that arrest included lavish spending on entertainment by labor leaders - such as buying $440 bottles of champagne and hiring scantily clad women to light union leaders’ cigars.

-In the scandal’s wake, the UAW has announced ethics reforms and stringent changes to its financial procedures and processes.
+In the scandal’s wake, the UAW has announced ethics reforms and changes to its financial procedures.

-Rory Gamble, who was appointed president following Jones’ fall from grace, has promised to clean up the union and avoid a possible U.S. government takeover, but Matthew Schneider, the U.S. Attorney for the Eastern District of Michigan, has said a federal takeover was an option.
+Rory Gamble, who was appointed president following Jones’ fall from grace, has promised to clean up the union and avoid a possible U.S. government takeover.
+But Schneider said Thursday he wants additional cooperation from the UAW.

 In 1988, the U.S. Justice Department sued to force out senior leaders at the International Brotherhood of Teamsters union and appointed a trustee because of the union’s connection to organized crime.
 The government oversaw the union from March 1989 until 2015, and five-year transition period followed.

-Reporting by Ben Klayman and Nick Carey in Detroit, David Shepardson in Washintgon; Editing by Chizu Nomiyama and Bernadette Baum
+Reporting by Ben Klayman and Nick Carey in Detroit, David Shepardson in Washintgon; Editing by Chizu Nomiyama, Bernadette Baum and Dan Grebler